-The Plan contains the following Safe Harbor Contributions pursuant to prior Safe Harbor provisions: Prior to 01/01/2022 the 3% Safe Harbor Non-elective contribution excluded Highly Compensated Employees.
+The Plan contains the following Safe Harbor Contributions pursuant to prior Safe Harbor provisions: For plan years ending 12/31/2022 and 12/31/2023, the 3% safe harbor nonelective contribution included Highly Compensated Employees..

 Rollover Contributions

 The Plan may accept a Rollover Contribution made on behalf of any Eligible Employee, regardless of whether such employee has met the age and service requirements of the Plan.
 An Eligible Employee who has not yet met any of the eligibility requirements of the Plan will be deemed a Participant only with respect to amounts, if any, in his Rollover Contribution Account.
 In general, any eligible rollover distribution will be accepted by the Plan; however, the Plan Administrator may establish procedures that regulate the method by which Rollover Contributions will be accepted.